kindelia/Kindelia/WHITEPAPER.md

 ```

 Note that this limit isn't per block, but for the entire network, as a function
-of the current block weight.
+of the current block number.
 If a block passes that limit, it is rejected by
 nodes.
 Note that this limit accumulates: if a block doesn't fully use it, the
 next block can use, it, and so on.
 That is good, because, in effect, that causes
 times of low usage to "lend" computation to times of high usage, making Kindelia